eliasdorneles/duckstatsd/README.md

 development, storing all metrics in SQLite for easy inspection and visualization through a built-in web UI.

+**NOTE:** This is a tool meant to be used during **development-only**, mostly for testing and debugging locally.
+It is _NOT_ meant for production usage, it does not replace a production-ready observability tool.

 ## Features

 - **StatsD Protocol Support**: Compatible with standard StatsD and DogStatsD (tag support)